CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Justice-Centered CS Education

-Reaffirming the importance of a broader diversity of epistemologies, cultures, and ideologies in CS, \citeauthor{Raji2021YouUs} argue that ``quick ethics fixes, like modules largely developed for and within computer science, are not a sufficient intervention to actually teach CS students of how ethical challenges get resolved in real world contexts'' \cite{Raji2021YouUs}.
+But critical educators argue that this framing is problematic: ``quick ethics fixes, like modules largely developed for and within computer science, are not a sufficient intervention to actually teach CS students of how ethical challenges get resolved in real world contexts'' \cite{Raji2021YouUs}.
 Rather, more interdisciplinary efforts are needed to engage students with diverse stakeholders and collaborators \cite{Raji2021YouUs, Vakil2019ItsPower}.
 In \emph{Design Justice}, \citeauthor{Costanza-Chock2020DesignNeed} calls on us to ``seek more than `freedom from bias.'
 For example, feminist and antiracist currents within science and technology studies have gone beyond a bias frame to unpack the ways that intersecting forms of oppression, including patriarchy, white supremacy, ableism, and capitalism, are constantly hard-coded into designed objects, platforms, and systems'' \cite{Costanza-Chock2020DesignNeed}.
-Justice-centered computing ethics must teach students about the relationship between computing, power, and identity.
+Justice-centered approaches must teach students about the relationships between computing, power, and identity.